Two friends of accused Boston bomber due in court

 Prosecutors charged Kadyrbayev and Tazhayakov with removing evidence from Tsarnaev’s dorm room in an effort to protect him.
 They could face 25 years in prison or deportation if convicted.

-A third friend, Robel Phillipos of Cambridge, Massachusetts, is engaged in talks with prosecutors aimed at settling a charge of making false statements in a terrorism investigation.
+A third friend, Robel Phillipos of Cambridge, Massachusetts, is engaged in talks with prosecutors aimed as settling a charge of making false statements in a terrorism investigation.

 Reporting by Daniel Lovering, writing by Scott Malone